Nanmanda

-Nanminda is a suburb of Balussery, located 2.8 km from Balussery town.
-It is a village in the Kozhikode district of Kerala, India.
+Nanminda is a village in the Kozhikode district of Kerala, India. located 2.8 km from Balussery town, placing it in the outskirts of the town.
 Nanminda is also written as "Nanmanda".

 Demographics

-As of 2001 India census, Nanmanda had a population of 25,628, with 12,289 males and 13,339 females.
+As of 2011 India census, Nanmanda had a population of 27,316, with 12,910 males and 14,406 females.
 The area of Nanminda panchayath is fully included in Nanminda village.
 It is located 19 km towards North from District headquarters Kozhikode.
 407 km from State capital Thiruvananthapuram.
-Kozhikode, Balussery, Narikkuni ,Kakkurare are the nearby small towns to Nanminda.

 Nanminda is comprising with Nanminda 12th Mile, 13th Mile and 14th Mile.
-The closest city center to Nanminda is Balussery.
+Balussery is the closest town centre.
 Nanminda Higher Secondary School located at 12th Mile which was established in 1950 is one of the oldest schools across Nanminda.

 Nanminda is known for its green paddy fields, coconut farms, areca nut farms, banana plantains, Jack fruit and Mango trees, water falls, lakes, hills and fishing.

 In all sections of Agriculture, Animal husbandry, dairy, regional economic development, poverty eradication, health, women empowerment, social justice, SC/ST development are moving in good progress.
 In order to bring the SC/ST colonies into the mainstream many projects are being planned.